dataconstant/StockManager/README.md

 + [Meeting 4 - date - review and practice demo](meeting4)

 ## Statement of Originality

-I _insert name 1_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

-I _insert name 2_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.
+I Abhishek Chetri declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

-I _insert name 3_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.
+I Mansoor Ali Halari declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

 ### Inspiration
 _add references from where you obtained the idea form the app and ideas about aspects of the app_

 ### Code
 _reference all the code or ideas for code from other sources_

 ### Assets
 _this includes images, sounds, etc._